Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 **I am a Chinese mainland user, and there is no any overseas discussion group (like Telegram, Discord etc.) in this project.
 I apologize for the inconvenience caused by overseas users!**

 This is a long-term project.
 We would be grateful if you could promote the project to others.
-We are always looking for skilled, devoted font producers to join us.
-The project cannot be achieved without your promotion and encouragement.
+We also welcome technical personnel in font production and accept you to continue to improve the font based on this font.
+You can contact the author through the following contact information.
+The development of this project is inseparable from your publicity and encouragement.

+I am not a professional designer and did not consider the aesthetic feeling of the design so the structure may look ugly, and the words added may be slightly inconsistent with the original version.
+In addition, due to time constraints, there is no extra time for fine finishing, and the splicing of parts of some characters will be very stiff.
+But it is better than nothing.

 ### Main contributors
 - Main producers: [Fitzgerald](https://github.com/Fitzgerald-Porthmouth-Koenigsegg), Usagi xineist, La Striver